 A good winery program can bring life to a rural economy by adding a symbiotic relationship between farmers and winery operators.
 When the fruits are grown locally, it also reduces the costs for transportation.
 I buy lots of fruits from local producers and I even go to Overbrook, Kan., to pick fruits.
 I also buy from a vineyard in California through a program at one of the wine-making shops in Kansas City.
 A bunch of area wine makers buy a small amount of grapes or juice to use at home.
 This way we can make a good vinifera grape-based wine without growing it ourselves.

-Page 2 of 2 - These kinds of programs take cooperation and organization and I find that Missouri is very big in putting together the growers and makers.
+These kinds of programs take cooperation and organization and I find that Missouri is very big in putting together the growers and makers.
 They even conduct wine-making workshops and fruit growing seminars so that people can get together to become successful at both fruit growing and wine making.

 Will it ever happen in Leavenworth County?
 I don't know, but I know that it is happening elsewhere in the country and it could happen here.
 I hope it does someday.